-As from 1 January 2023, an employer will pay an annual contribution of €19 for each employee to the trade unions.
+As of 1 January 2025, an employer will pay an annual contribution of €20 for each employee to the trade unions.
+As of 1 January 2026, an employer will pay an annual contribution of €21 for each employee to the trade unions.
 The number of employees on 1 January of each year is decisive.

-The contribution of each trade union that is a party to the CLA is determined in proportion to the number of trade-union members working in the sector.
+The contribution each trade union that is a party to the CLA receives is determined in proportion to the number of trade-union members working in the sector.
 The trade unions arrange the distribution of contributions amongst themselves.